-Product features are frequently characterised into easy-to-understand categories such as ‘must-have’, ‘nice-to-have’, and ‘don’t-need’ so you can see at a glance which ones matter most to different customer segments.
+Product features are frequently grouped into easy-to-understand categories such as ‘must-have’, ‘nice-to-have’, and ‘don’t-need’ so you can see at a glance which ones matter most to different customer segments.

 Concept testing is the investigation of potential consumers’ reactions to a proposed product or service — before introducing the product or service to market.
-At the right stage of the product life cycle, organisations look to launch a product or invest in the development of an idea, so concept testing is essential to identifying perceptions, wants, and needs associated with a product or service.
+At the right stage of the product lifecycle, organisations look to launch a product or invest in the development of an idea, so concept testing is essential to identify perceptions, wants, and needs associated with a product or service.

 This method helps you understand how each of your product features is performing and how important they are to your customers.
 Needs-based analysis assesses current satisfaction and the importance of various product features so you can focus on the ones of most importance to your customers.

 It allows you to spot product gaps and identify the features customers value that you’re not performing well on, so you can focus your investment on the improvements that will have the biggest impact.

 Customer segmentation involves dividing your market into usable groups of potential customers by analysing demographics, needs, beliefs, spending patterns, or other psychological or behavioral criteria.

 It allows you to paint a detailed picture of different groups of customers or prospects so you can maximise your appeal to different target groups.
 Your market segments can be used in all kinds of contexts, from the start of a product lifecycle with product research, to communications and promotions.